hyuntaekim1738/WebJournal/README.md

 ---

 ## **Contribution Rules**
-Features and Changes needed are found under the **Issues Tab** To make a change as a contributor:
+Features and Changes needed are found under the **Issues Tab**.
+To make a change as a contributor:
+- Select the issue that you want to address and assign it to yourself
-- Create a branch and check it out
+- Create a branch, name it after the issue, and check it out
-- Commit changes to the branch
+- Commit changes to the branch, with the commit message preferably having the name of the branch/issue in it
 - Once you want the changes to be added to the main branch, push your code and make a pull request
 - Pull Requests will only require 1 approval
 ---